jrg94/CSE5539/presentation/paper-notes.md

 #### 8.4.2 Dealing with Ambiguity (270 - 271)

+The general method for dealing with ambiguity is to track multiple hypotheses.
+The most reliable hypotheses then wins out.

+It's also possible to use probabilistic models to solve ambiguity.

+#### 8.4.3 Using Musical Knowledge (271 - 275)

 ### 8.5 Estimating Chorus Sections and Repeated Sections (275 - 286)

 ### 8.6 Discussions and Conclusions (286 - 289)